JackDaniells/csv-parser/README.md

 For the evolution and improvement of the project, it would be interesting:

+* Evaluate whether the proposed implementation meets the needs of the user who will use it (check if the execution through the terminal is intuitive, need to insert more logs to monitor the execution, validation of cell data types, deletion of unused columns).

 * Implementing more robust logic for standardizing column names, or finding ways to set a default overall structure of input table files.

 * Read and aggregate the application's output tables in order to group all executions into a single output pattern, and do single-column validations based on the entire dataset.